Jobless Canadians With Disabilities Are Limitless but Given the Chance Jobs Can Be Found.

 Jobless Canadians with disabilities- Are Limitless but given the chance jobs can be found

 The Jobless rate, in Windsor, keeps fluctuating.
 What about other parts of the province and other provinces?
 What about the people who have disabilities what is it like for them to find a job?
 It is difficult because nobody wants to hire someone that they have to teach in order to do a job.
-But why don't you give people with disabilities a chance if they live in Canada they will do a limitless number of things to prove that they can do the job if they are given the chance.
+Why don't you give people with disabilities a chance if they live in Canada?
+People with disabilities will do a limitless number of things to prove that they can do the job if they are given the chance.
 So why not give them a chance?

 Sure there are people in Canada and around the world without jobs.
 It happens to everyone, all the time, Most of the people without a job can find another job they don’t have limitations stopping them.
 What about the people that have the limitations, like people in wheelchairs, or people with a speech impediment or a learning disability that need direction a lot more than a normal person would?
 Employers have to understand though people with disabilities can do almost the exact same things as people without them, sure it might take the person with the disability a bit longer to get a task done but does it mean it doesn't get done?
 No, it just means they take more time and care into what they are doing because they want to make sure it is done right because they know that they need to do that in order to keep the job.